Jung as a Boundary Protocol: Non-Retroactive Accountability When Meaning Is Committed

 6.4 Reporting Rule: Methods Are Claimable; Numbers Require a Released Packet

-This paper claims a protocol, not an empirical superiority result.
-Therefore, we do not publish standalone numeric performance claims (e.g., single ATS/QSI point estimates) without also releasing the corresponding boundary packet, prompt set, and replay artifacts that generated them.
-The only claimable object in the absence of a released packet is the computation rule itself (how ATS/QSI is computed and how PASS/FAIL is triggered).
+This paper claims a framework, not an empirical superiority result.
+Therefore, we do not publish standalone numeric performance claims without also releasing the corresponding boundary definitions, prompt set, and replay artifacts.
+The only claimable object in the absence of a released artifact is the computation rule itself.

 Chapter 7: Theoretical Framework and Design Recommendations